Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 The multiplier is carried over to the next hand you play.

-It sounds complicated but isn’t really.
+It sounds complicated, but it isn’t really.

-Once you have won a multiplier you don’t have to use it straight away, you have up to 180 days to play the next hand.
+Once you have won a multiplier you don’t have to use it straight away; you have up to 180 days to play the next hand.
 Some strategic thinking may be needed to ensure you use it at the right time.

 Multipliers are randomly assigned to all hand values.